Medical Aids sometimes refuse Emergency Casualty Treatment

 Home: bestmedicalaid.co.za

-Will my medical aid pay for hospital casualty visits?
+Will my medical aid refuse to pay pay for hospital casualty costs?

 Have you suffered an after-hours hospital casualty visit that your medical aid never covered?